codeunion/photo-gallery-cli/README.md

 bunny-1.jpg bunny-2.jpg bunny-3.jpg bunny-4.jpg
 ```

-This might require you to create two separate ERB templates: one for the master page and one for the detail page.
+This might require the creation of two separate ERB templates: one for the master page and one for the detail page.

-You can also get creative with this iteration, say by adding a "slideshow" feature where each detail page contains a link to the previous and next photos in the gallery.
+We can also get creative with this iteration, say by adding a "slideshow" feature where each detail page contains a link to the previous and next photos in the gallery.

 ## Finishing Up